eschling/morphogen/README.md

 The tagging and parsing could theoretically be done with any tool.
 Morphogen only requires that the dependency parses are in the Stanford dependency format.

+The training of the model is done by default with stochastic gradient descent implemented in [Cython](cython.org).
+There is an implementation of SGD in standard python in morphogen/structlearn/sgd.py that can be used instead, but it takes longer to train the inflection models using this implementation.

 ## Running

 ### Unsupervised